 Understanding the OpenVPN TLS handshake

 The TLS handshake is how your client and the server establish a secure, encrypted channel before any data is sent.
 OpenVPN uses TLS to authenticate both sides, negotiate a shared secret, and agree on encryption parameters.
 If anything in this negotiation goes wrong — mismatched certificates, wrong server address, clock skew, or blocked ports — you’ll see a TLS handshake failure.
 This type of error is common because it’s basically telling you “we can’t establish a secure tunnel yet.”
 The good news is that most issues fall into a handful of categories and can be fixed with methodical checks.
+Openvpn tcp or udp which one should you pick for your vpn 2026

 Key points to know: